DoronRaifman/S3CloudAbstraction/README.md

 # S3CloudAbstraction
-S3 cloud abstraction for AWS and Azure
+Python S3 cloud abstraction for AWS and Azure